johndah/Recurrent-Neural-Network/README.md

-## Recurrent-Neural-Network
+# Recurrent-Neural-Network
 Vanilla Recurrent Neural Network to synthesize text sentences after training of optional text such as books.

-# Learning of Lord of the Rings
+## Learning of Lord of the Rings
+I trained the network on the Lord of the Rings book "THE FELLOWSHIP OF THE RING".
+Here is the result of the learning:

 ![](https://github.com/johndah/Recurrent-Neural-Network/blob/master/Learning%20Curve.png)

 Sample of synthezised text: